Daranidharan/WazuhSOCLab/README.md

 Welcome to my Wazuh SOC Lab repository!
 This project documents my journey of deploying, configuring, and mastering a Security Operations Center (SOC) using the open-source Wazuh SIEM/XDR platform.

-📌 Overview
+# 📌Overview
 This project demonstrates the end-to-end deployment and configuration of a comprehensive Security Operations Center (SOC) using the open-source Wazuh SIEM/XDR platform.
 The objective is to build a multi-machine virtual lab that simulates and defends against real-world security threats.
-This required:

-Troubleshooting networking issues

-Fine-tuning service configurations

-Designing and testing custom detection rules

-The result is a fully functional security monitoring environment that follows the complete security lifecycle:

-Proactive defense

-Real-time detection

-Automated incident response
+# 🏗️Lab Architecture

+The lab is built using VMware VMs and includes the following components:

+- Wazuh Server: Runs the central Wazuh Manager, Indexer, and Dashboard.
+              Collects and correlates logs from agents, Suricata, and pfSense.
+- Windows Endpoint (Windows 11 Pro):Runs the Wazuh Agent for system monitoring and log forwarding.
+- Attacker Machine (Kali Linux):instance used to simulate threats.
+- pfSense Firewall:Provides firewall logs.
+                 Integrated into Wazuh for anomaly detection.
+- Suricata IDS/IPS: Monitors network traffic, Sends IDS alerts to Wazuh.